Lakshmipathi/expirer/README.md

 Do you have an expirer GUI?
 ---------------------------

 Glad you asked for it :D Yes!!!.
 We do have one based on Python-Kivy.
-Simply run 'expirer-gui' to use it.
+Simply run **expirer-gui** to use it.

 How to use the tool
 ===================